pyQode/pyqode.core/examples/modes/readme.rst

-This directory contains examples for using the various core modes
+This directory contains minimal examples demonstrating the use of a single mode.